Latteralus/MCPServer/documentation/IdentifiedIssues.md

 **Impact**: Potentially incomplete or unreliable audit trails, hindering compliance and investigations.

 **Solution Applied**: Modified `AuditModel.log` to identify critical events and log them immediately, bypassing batching.
 Enhanced logged details to include `hostname` and `processId`.
-Implemented basic tamper-evidence (hash chaining) for immediate logs by adding `previous_log_hash` and `current_log_hash` columns and updating `writeLogImmediately`.
+Implemented basic tamper-evidence (hash chaining) for immediate logs (`writeLogImmediately`) and for logs written within database transactions (`logWithClient`) by adding `previous_log_hash` and `current_log_hash` columns and calculating hashes based on the previous log entry.
 (Completed 2025-03-30)
-**Remaining Work**: Review/implement tamper-evidence for batched/transactional logs if required.
+**Remaining Work**: Tamper-evidence (hash chaining) is not implemented for batched logs (`flushBatch`) due to complexity with bulk inserts.
 Further review and potentially add more specific HIPAA-related fields to the `details` object based on specific actions.